 And in order to divide and grow so much faster, they have different dietary needs.
 They have different metabolic needs.
 They have to take up more sugars, more glucose, more amino acids and more lipids from our diet or from the neighboring cells.
 And so scientists now understand that one way or another, tumor cells will rewired the biochemical pathways that make up their metabolism.

-My lab is trying to understand how tumors can metabolically hijack the immune cells in the environment.
-For instance, by consuming extra nutrients that the immune cells and the T cells might use, but also by providing ones that they don't need.
-And so we're trying to figure out how we can reprogram or rewire those immune cells, those T cells, to function better in that environment.
-The Salk Institute is a hotbed for metabolism research.
-And coming together with cancer biologists, and immunologists, and trying to find this intersection of how these cell types are metabolically regulated.
+My lab is trying to understand how tumors can metabolically hijack the immune cells in the environment, for instance, by consuming extra nutrients that the immune cells in the T cells might use, but also by providing ones that they don't need.
+And so we're trying to figure out how we can reprogram or rewire or those immune cells, those T cells to function better in that environment.

 That's why here at the Salt Cancer Center, we have a collaborative team of experts with different strengths that are attacking cancer from different angles.
 We are targeting cancer metabolism as a way to attack, all cancers including the hardest to treat cancers.